What is Cloud Computing?

 But what is Cloud Computing?

-Basically cloud computing is when you upload information to a central computer hosted by a software company via the internet and is password protected.
-This means you can access the information from anywhere with an internet connection.
-All you need is your username and password.
+Basically, cloud computing is uploaded information on a central computer hosted by a software company via the internet and is password protected.
+This means users can access the information from anywhere with an internet connection.
+All that is required is a username and password.